 Q: What is the best type of oyster knife?

-A: For shucking Island Creeks and most other East Coast oysters we prefer the Lancette Galet from Déglon.
-(If you’re shucking larger Gulf or Chesapeake oysters, you’ll probably want another knife with a longer blade.)
-Because these knives are French, they’re hard to find stateside but we have plenty in stock for you here –link.
+A: For shucking Island Creeks and most other East Coast oysters we prefer our very own Island Creek Oysters Shucking Knife.
 Short and stiff, they are nimble and easy to torque.
 Most importantly: They are sharp so they slide into the oyster easily.
 Lots of oyster knives are very dull, presumably to reduce the risk of injury to the shucker, but the duller they are the more force it takes to crack the hinge.
 Our advice: go sharp, sweat less and don’t mangle your hand.